Main

 What Is Ketoconazole Shampoo Used For?

 Ketoconazole is an antifungal shampoo that targets Malassezia yeast on the scalp—the key driver behind many cases of dandruff and seborrheic dermatitis.
 By lowering yeast counts and calming inflammation, it helps reduce flaking, redness, itching, and oiliness.
 It may also support a healthier environment for hair growth when inflammation is part of the problem.
+Common uses:

 • Dandruff and seborrheic dermatitis of the scalp